Cross-Border Marketing · 12 min evaluate

 Three specific filters.
 US KOLs filter on US clinical references: US-site clinical data, US KOL opinion leaders who have evaluated the work, and US society presentations.
 US payers filter on US reimbursement pathway positioning: CPT and HCPCS code strategy where relevant, CMS coverage analysis, and private payer alignment.
 US commercial buyers filter on US peer-set comparables: named US competitors, US hospital reference accounts, and US procurement-category positioning.
 Singaporean references, HSA approvals, and APAC comparables do not pass through any of the three filters without translation or without US-side evidence alongside.

 First, the clinical reference gap.
 APAC clinical data and APAC KOL endorsements do not index against the US KOL set and do not automatically open US society or US reference-hospital doors.
-Second, the reimbursement-pathway gap.
-The firm arrives carrying a HSA-adjacent or APAC-reimbursement story where the US payer and US procurement layer need a US coverage and coding position from the first meeting.
+Second, the reimbursement-pathway gap. the company arrives carrying a HSA-adjacent or APAC-reimbursement story where the US payer and US procurement layer need a US coverage and coding position from the first meeting.
 Third, the commercial-peer gap.
-The firm describes itself against Singapore and APAC competitors where the US hospital, US specialist, or US sponsor is scanning for US-named competitors and US peer-set outcomes.
+GMA describes itself against Singapore and APAC competitors where the US hospital, US specialist, or US sponsor is scanning for US-named competitors and US peer-set outcomes.

-No. The clinical and regulatory work proceeds on its own timeline with the firm's regulatory partners, CROs, and clinical advisors.
+No. The clinical and regulatory work proceeds on its own timeline with GMA's regulatory partners, CROs, and clinical specialists.
 The marketing rebuild is a parallel stream, not a sequential one.
-The aim is to present the US-facing frame in a way that is honest about the current US clinical and reimbursement position while making the firm legible to US KOLs, US payers, and US commercial counterparties.
+The aim is to present the US buyer path in a way that is honest about the current US clinical and reimbursement position while making GMA legible to US KOLs, US payers, and US commercial counterparties.
 Where US clinical work has begun, it is surfaced prominently.
-Where it has not, the frame names what the firm is doing to close the gap and when it expects to have US-side evidence.
-The register correction moves first so the science can be evaluated as it matures.
+Where it has not, the frame names what GMA is doing to close the gap and when it expects to have US-side evidence.
+The market-facing correction moves first so the science can be evaluated as it matures.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks, single US category, single corridor), Cross-Border Build (3 to 6 months, full US rebuild and run), and Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks, single US category, single corridor), Cross-Border Marketing Build (3 to 6 months, full US rebuild and run), and Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on the Singapore corridor.